This post may contain affiliate links. Please read our disclosure policy.

-If a sibling puts a sibling down, they have to offer a compliment or way to build that person up.
+If a sibling puts a sibling down, they have to offer a compliment or a way to build that person up.
 A good ratio is 1:3.
 If you put someone down once, you must say three things that are encouraging and kind to build them back up.

-Example: Child A says: “You are so annoying.” to Child B.
+Child A says: “You are so annoying.” to Child B.

-IDEA #6: Work It Out
+6).
+Work It Out

 When our kids come to me with a tattle, I remind them that if they can’t work it out, I will be forced to take action, which means taking things away or giving everyone consequences.
 (Unless someone is being hurt – that’s a non-negotiation/must-tell-mom thing).

-IDEA #7: Time Together
+7).
+Time Together

 “Children are spending more and more time in age-segregated activities.
 Meanwhile, houses have gotten bigger.
 Although many kids still share a room (as mine do), increasing numbers of children sleep on their own.
 With less need to resolve conflict and less time available in which to do it, some disputes may fester longer than they need to.” – KJ Dell’Antonia

-IDEA #8: Cotton Ball Reward System
+8).
+Cotton Ball Reward System

 Just as you finished reading about time together, I want to remind you that your children also need some space.
-Offering alone time is a great way to let your children have time to reflect, to have quiet and to miss each other a bit.
+Independent play or time to relax is important for your child (and for you).
+Offering alone time is a great way to let your children have time to reflect, be in a quiet environment, and miss each other a bit.